zuozhenggh/learning-library/data-management-library/database/db-partitioning/readonly-partitioning/readonly.md

 </copy>
 ```

-Read only is considered a guaranteed state for the time when a PMOP is started.
-It would be also ambiguous when to change the state if a change from read write to read only is taking place or vice versa.
-So for the statement to work you have to run it in offline mode, meaning that no data changes are allowed as soon as the PMOP starts:
+Read-only is considered a guaranteed state when a PMOP (partition maintenance operation) is started.
+It would also be ambiguous when to change the state if a change from read-write to read-only

 ```
 <copy>